RotRotAl/Onboarding-Newbies/chapter_02/day_09.md

 - An open space for you to ask questions, and learn from your mentor.
 - Understand the guiding principals that manifested the content and flow of the next two chapters.

+## Time limit

+The time limit for this session is 2.5 hours.

 ## Lecture

 Please refer to the corresponding instructions depending on your role.